Pay, Tax, and Work Laws for Remote Employees

-How the Coronavirus Emergency Affects Your Remote Employees
+How the Public Health Crisis Affects Your Remote Employees

 Sick Pay and Family Leave Pay

-The Families First Coronavirus Response Act (March 2020) includes provisions to help employers give sick leave and family leave benefits to employees.
-It directly affects small and midsize employers (with fewer than 500 employees), and it gives tax credits to help you pay for these benefits.
+Introduced with the Families First Coronavirus Response Act (FFCRA) are provisions to help employers give sick leave and family leave benefits to employees.
+The legislation directly affects small and midsize employers (with fewer than 500 employees), and it gives tax credits to help you pay for these benefits.

-If you have remote employees who can't work for coronavirus-related reasons, you must give them sick pay up to ten days (80 hours).
+For example, if you have remote employees who can't work for COVID-19-related reasons, you must give them sick pay up to 10 days (80 hours).
 If the employee is off work to care for a child, they are also entitled to family leave pay for up to 10 weeks.

-You can use the tax credits for leaves taken between April 1, 2020, and December 31, 2020, and you can get the credits quickly by deferring your employer part of Social Security taxes, reported on Form 941, the quarterly wage and tax report.
+You can get the credits quickly by deferring your employer part of Social Security taxes, reported on Form 941, the quarterly wage and tax report.